 A hotspot is essentially a link.
 It's a tappable or clickable area somewhere on your slide.

-Hotspots are what users click to get to another part of your showcase — whether that be a file, a video, or another slide.
-So whenever you see "Create a new Hotspot", think "Create a new portal to something else".
-Preferably not another dimension, though.
+Hotspots are what users click or tap on to get to another part of your presentation — whether that be a file, a video, or another slide.

-Hotspots are the basis for all navigation in your showcases.
-Hotspots allow you to add new layers, link to content, and provide access to your files.
+Hotspots are the basis for all navigation in your presentation.
+They let you add new layers, link to content, and provide access to your files.

 To create a hotspot: